SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 End-user diplomatic things are consolidated into "amenity=embassy".
 Others (e.g. "diplomatic=trade_delegation") are shown as offices.

-### Wells

-Holy wells are shown as springs and have "(holy well)" appended to the name Ordinary wells are shown as springs and have "(well)" appended to the name

 ### Grass etc. landuse

 Unnamed "amenity=biergarten" are shown as pub beer gardens, which is all they likely are.

-Unlike the web maps, "landuse=farmland" is not explicitly shown, and neither is the "landuse=farmgrass" computer tag (from agricultural pasture and agricultural meadows).
+Unlike the web maps on this site, "landuse=farmland" is not explicitly shown, and neither is the "landuse=farmgrass" computed tag (from agricultural pasture and agricultural meadows).
 Meadows that would count as "farmgrass" have their landuse tag removed.

 Many "green" features are shown as "leisure=park" wirh the type (e.g. "(common)") appended to the name.
 This includes: